 Why am I talking to you about art and photography?
 Because I sharpened my eye working with contour lines.
 That is to say when developing prints or painting, I am used to looking for the balance between light, medium and dark shades to bring strength to the visuals.
-It is a very important element that allows to script an image, to bring personality to it.
+This is a very important element that allows me to script an image, to give it personality.

 Rubio's Bourbon hue, on the raw fir, was revealed on the "medium" notes not enough on the light notes of the wood and even less on the dark ones.
 I had in mind a rendering with contrasts: something raw, revealing the material, an almost graphic aspect and above all avoiding a new look.
 Authenticity is a major aspect of this concept store, so we had to convey it in the shade created.
 After many tests, I found the perfect combination for this project, a balance of three shades, which in my opinion allowed me to work on the 3 shades of the material.

 I chose to use a smoke to sublimate the clear notes: it revealed the warmth on them (more yellow), while bringing a slight grey patina to the whole, which allowed the wood to age subtly to bring the sought-after authenticity.
-I used notes of bourbon for the main base to get the overall shade from which I wanted to refine the rendering, and I chose a shade of Marron glacé in my new hue to bring dark and tawny notes on the very pronounced veins, the knots of the wood.
-This completely transformed and sublimated the fir! "
+I used notes of bourbon for the main base to get the overall colour from which I wanted to refine the rendering, and I chose a shade of Marron glacé in my new colour to bring dark and fawn notes on the very pronounced veining, the knots of the wood.
+This completely transformed and sublimated the tree! "

 - Where was Rubio applied?